PlanktoScope/forklift/README.md

 ![Photograph of a forklift being used to move stacks of cardboard boxes on a pallet](https://images.rawpixel.com/image_1000/cHJpdmF0ZS9sci9pbWFnZXMvd2Vic2l0ZS8yMDIyLTExL2ZsNDk3OTgwOTA2MjctaW1hZ2UuanBn.jpg)

-This repository provides a [reference specification](reference.md) of _Forklift_, a declarative software package management system for uniformly distributing, deploying, and configuring software as Docke Compose applications.
+This repository provides a [reference specification](reference.md) of _Forklift_, a declarative software package management system for uniformly distributing, deploying, and configuring software as Docker Compose applications, mean to simplify deployment of software distributions on PlanktoScopes and other networked scientific instruments which may be operated as cattle (i.e. interchangeable units from a large, uniform pool of machines) or pets (i.e. with a custom unique configuration per machine).
 This repository also provides `forklift`, a Git-based command-line tool for applying, removing, upgrading, and downgrading Forklift package deployments on a Docker host.

 ## Usage